Storing Records Correctly: Best Practices

 Published Categorized as Storing Vinyl

-So, you have all of your records ready to go, and you have even made sure to set up your entire stereo system as per the express specifications of the retailer; everything is ready to go.
-But what use is such a pristine setup and listening environment if you are not going to look after your collection if you are not going to engage properly with the medium and learn the art of storing records?
+So, you have all of your records ready to go, and you even made sure to set up your entire stereo system as per the specifications of the retailer.
+But what use is such a pristine setup and listening environment if you’re not going to look after your vinyl collection?
+If you aren’t storing your vinyl records properly?

-This is an all too easy aspect to neglect, one that can leave you having to replace certain chunks of your collection over and over again for having damaged them for whatever reason.
-Thus, today, we will be showing you what properly storing records looks like.
+Storage care is an all too easy aspect to neglect, one that can leave you having to replace vinyls from your precious collection over and over again because they got damaged for whatever reason.
+So today, let’s talk about what properly storing vinyl records looks like.

 LV_Complete-Care-Cleaning-Kit-1